sktston/vcx-demo-ios/README.md

 # LibVCX Demo iOS Project for Alice
 This iOS demo project code is based on [vcx-skeleton-ios](https://github.com/sktston/vcx-skeleton-ios), and implements demo code for Alice on iOS simulator or actual devices.
 You can use any Faber demo in different wrappers ([python](https://github.com/hyperledger/indy-sdk/tree/master/vcx/wrappers/python3/demo) or [node](https://github.com/hyperledger/indy-sdk/tree/master/vcx/wrappers/node)) for testing.
 Internally, the application serializes and deserializes the vcx connection object between operations.

+**Note**: If you checkout the [develop branch](https://github.com/sktston/vcx-demo-ios/tree/develop), there is a more sophisticated demo project that utilizes non-secret wallet APIs to save/retrieve VCX objects.
+Moreover, it downloads messages from the cloud agent, and processes them according to it's context.

 ## Prerequisites

 #### Xcode